Gobot1234/steam.py/docs/api.rst

 | Steam                           | ``steam.STEAM`` |
 +---------------------------------+-----------------+

-Games can be manually constructed using there app id eg:
+Apps can be manually constructed using there app id eg:

 .. code-block:: python3

-    my_rust_instance = steam.Game(id=252490, name="Rust")
+    my_rust_instance = steam.App(id=252490, name="Rust")
-    # this can then be used for trading a game name is not required for this
+    # this can then be used for trading an app name is not required for this
-    # but it is for setting in game statuses if the game isn't a Steam game.

-.. autofunction:: CUSTOM_GAME
+.. autofunction:: CUSTOM_APP

-.. attributetable:: steam.game.StatefulGame
+.. attributetable:: steam.app.StatefulApp

-.. autoclass:: steam.game.StatefulGame()
+.. autoclass:: steam.app.StatefulApp()
     :inherited-members:
     :members:

-.. attributetable:: UserGame
+.. attributetable:: UserApp

-.. autoclass:: UserGame()
+.. autoclass:: UserApp()
     :inherited-members:
     :members:

-.. attributetable:: WishlistGame
+.. attributetable:: WishlistApp

-.. autoclass:: WishlistGame()
+.. autoclass:: WishlistApp()
     :inherited-members:
     :members:

-.. attributetable:: FetchedGame
+.. attributetable:: FetchedApp

-.. autoclass:: FetchedGame()
+.. autoclass:: FetchedApp()
     :inherited-members:
     :members: